-A CT scan is a sophisticated X-ray that takes cross-sectional and 3-dimensional pictures of any part of the body using a computer.
+A CT (computerised tomography) scan is a sophisticated X-ray that takes cross-sectional and 3-dimensional pictures of any part of the body using a computer.

 A radiographer (a specialist in taking X-rays) or a specialist nurse will meet you.
 You will be asked to change into a hospital gown and lie on the scanner table.

-The table can move up in the air and then slide so that any part of you can be placed inside a short, circular tunnel measuring about 30 centimetres in length and 60 centimetres across.
+The motorised table can move up in the air and then slide so that any part of you can be placed inside the doughnut-shaped scanner.
 You will be in the CT room by yourself during the test, but you can speak to the radiographer at any time through an intercom.

 If you are pregnant and a CT scan has been advised, make sure your doctor knows that you are pregnant.
 You and your doctor can then decide whether you should have a scan.